jangabrielsson/HomeMap/CONFIGURE.md

 ### Managing Devices

-**Recommended: Use the Visual UI**
+**Recommended: Use the Device Management Panel**
-1. Enable Edit Mode (toggle at top)
+1. Click Edit Mode (✏️)
-2. Right-click empty space → "Add Device"
-3. Right-click device → "Edit" or "Delete"
+2. Click hamburger menu (☰) → "Device Management"
+3. Find your device and click "Install"
-4. Drag devices to reposition
+4. Drag device to position it on the floor plan
+5. Exit Edit Mode to save

-**Manual Editing**:
+**For Developers: Manual Editing**:
 1. Get device ID from HC3
 2. Choose appropriate widget type
-3. Position device on floor plan
+3. Add device to `config.json` with position coordinates
-4. Save and reload app
+4. Reload app to see changes

 ## Widget System

+> **For End Users**: HomeMap comes with all the widgets you need built-in!
+This section is for **developers** who want to create custom widgets.

 Widgets define how devices are rendered and what actions they support.